CfABrigadePhiladelphia/slides/README.md

 1. Fork!
 2. Edit _config.yml, modify title/email and - critically - the "url" field.
+3. Get a cup of coffee (or tea if you prefer) - Github Pages is working behind the scenes for your initial setup,  and if you try to actually view your slides right away, you'll probably get a 404.
+It sometimes takes 5-10 minutes; once it's set up initially, changes take effect pretty much immediately.
 3. TODO: Replacing logo, editing CSS